cah-cesar-medrano/pyTorch-Example-Classifier/README.md

 * Imported dataset from torch vision
 * Created training and testing modules and imported them

 # Going to add

 * Adding a Cli module to main
 * Allow user to train, test and adjust values and see results
 * May add other things, haven't thought of it yet
+* Pushed console output to log but will add propper logging